History of Los Angeles Metro: Merger and early expansions

-Initially, the LACMTA retained the locations of the predecessor agencies in Downtown Los Angeles, but later moved to the 25-story Gateway Plaza Building adjacent to historic Union Station in 1995 with former SCRTD Operations staff occupying the lower half of the tower and former LACTC staff in Planning and Construction occupying the upper half demonstrating that old hostilities were still present after the merger.
+Initially, Metro retained the locations of the predecessor agencies in Downtown Los Angeles, but later moved to the 25-story Metro Headquarters Building adjacent to historic Los Angeles Union Station in 1995 with former SCRTD Operations staff occupying the lower half of the tower and former LACTC staff in Planning and Construction occupying the upper half demonstrating that old hostilities were still present after the merger.
 In addition, local media reports of expensive Italian marble, granite and limestone used in its construction resulted in the structure being derisively dubbed the Taj Mahal.
-MTA officials also pointed out that the funds used for its share of construction costs (it is a Turnkey private real estate development of the BNSF) could only be used for capital improvement or construction and not for operating expenses, subsidy of fares or the purchase of buses or trains.
+Metro officials also pointed out that the funds used for its share of construction costs (it is a Turnkey private real estate development of the BNSF) could only be used for capital improvement or construction and not for operating expenses, subsidy of fares or the purchase of buses or trains.
 Housed within the building is the Dorothy Peyton Gray Transportation Research Library and Archives, a comprehensive collection of transportation-related books, videos, and other materials, said to be one of the largest in the nation held by a transit operator.
 The library is open to the public by appointment.

 In 1994, the United Transportation Union (UTU), representing bus drivers, went on strike.
 At stake here were the issues of wages, insurance, and other necessities.
 This was settled, with operators and maintenance workers receiving a 4% wage increase initially and a 3.5% one for the second year.
 They also received considerable improvements in health insurance.

 Employees of the former Los Angeles County Transportation Commission were transferred in December 1996 to the Public Transportation Services Corporation, an independent corporation.
 PTSC allows former LACTC employees to participate in CalPERS and opt out of Social Security, and permits Metro planning employees to do planning for other agencies, which Metro currently does for Metrolink.
 Some union members have argued that PTSC is a "sham corporation" designed eventually to outsource Metro jobs.